JoyCuratoR/PDF-Document-Summarizer/README.md

 # How to summarize an academic paper in a PDF document with R
 This project was built in part using [LADA's text summarization tutorial](https://slcladal.github.io/txtsum.html).

 Somtimes with academic research papers, you don't know which ones are relevant to your topic.
-To save time, I wrote a script in R that can summarize the most important points of an academic paper in a PDF document.
+To save time, let's write a script in R that can summarize & rank the most important sentences of an academic paper in a PDF document.

-# Step 1: Import the libraries
+# Step 1: Importing the libraries
 ``` r
 library(xml2)
 library(rvest)